ankane/lightgbm-ruby/README.md

 ## Reference

-This library follows the [Data Structure and Training APIs](https://lightgbm.readthedocs.io/en/latest/Python-API.html) for the Python library.
+This library follows the [Data Structure and Training APIs](https://lightgbm.readthedocs.io/en/latest/Python-API.html) of the Python library.
 A few differences are:

 - The default verbosity is `-1`
 - With the `cv` method, `stratified` is set to `false`